-The Hero Ingredient: While we’ve already suggested a pumpkin-based curry when it comes to Indian cuisine you can easily create savory or sweet depending on your herbs.
+The Hero Ingredient: While we’ve already suggested a pumpkin-based curry, when it comes to Indian cuisine you can easily create savory or sweet depending on your herbs.
 The chickpeas in this recipe are the balancing ingredient that ties those tastes together and ups your dose of protein for this vegetarian dish.

 Pro Tip: To make this meal extra hearty, Megan Roosevelt of Healthy Grocery Girl adds a side of sprouted bread or brown rice.

-Why We Love It: Pumpkins are rich in tons of vitamins our body needs—whip this meal up when you’re feeling low on energy.
+Why We Love It: Pumpkins are rich in tons of vitamins our body needs—whip up this meal when you’re feeling low on energy.

 Slow Cooker Indian Chicken Kheema with Peas